Energy-Efficient Precoding and Feeder-Link-Beam Matching Design for Bent-Pipe SATCOM Systems: System Model and Problem Formulation

 \subsection{End-to-end Multi-GW Multi-beam SATCOM Systems}

-Consider an end-to-end forward link of a broadband multi-beam bent-pipe satellite system consisting of multiple GWs with $L$ antennas on the ground, a bent-pipe transparent satellite (GEO, MEO, or LEO) equipped with $L$ receiving and $N$ transmission elements, and $K$ remote single-antenna users.
-In this system, the precoding vectors are applied to the corresponding symbol sequences for users at the GW.
-These precoded signals are sent to the satellite through the MIMO-enabled FLs.
-The received signals are then amplified and forwarded to the end users by the satellite payload.
+Consider an end-to-end forward link of a broadband MB bent-pipe satellite system consisting of multiple GWs with $L$ distributed antennas on the ground, a bent-pipe transparent satellite (GEO - Geostationary Equatorial Orbit, MEO - Medium Earth Orbit, or LEO - Low Earth Orbit) equipped with $L$ receiving and $N$ transmission elements, and $K$ remote single-antenna users.
+This scheme applies LP vectors to the corresponding symbol sequences for users at the GW antennas.
+Herein, the LP can be optimized centralizedly at the central controller.
+These precoded signals are sent to the satellite through the multiplexing transmission from multiple GWAs and SCs.
+The received signals are then amplified and forwarded to the users by the satellite payload.